umarhassan-mitodl/11.203-fall-2010/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}

-Autor, David. "[The Polarization of Job Opportunities in the U.S. Labor Market: Implications for Employment and Earnings](https://www.brookings.edu/research/the-polarization-of-job-opportunities-in-the-u-s-labor-market-implications-for-employment-and-earnings/)."Center for American Progress and the Hamilton Project of the Brookings Institution, April 2010. *In reading this piece, pay attention to earnings and occupational differences by gender, education and race*.
+Autor, David. "{{% resource_link "972b8e30-dc37-41ae-be90-67ef7d6c534d" "The Polarization of Job Opportunities in the U.S. Labor Market: Implications for Employment and Earnings" %}}."Center for American Progress and the Hamilton Project of the Brookings Institution, April 2010. *In reading this piece, pay attention to earnings and occupational differences by gender, education and race*.

-Peck, Don. "[How a New Jobless Era Will Transform America](http://www.theatlantic.com/magazine/archive/2010/03/how-a-new-jobless-era-will-transform-america/7919/)." *The Atlantic Magazine,* March 2010.
+Peck, Don. "{{% resource_link "61212586-75e7-4ced-95c1-4bb00b1879c1" "How a New Jobless Era Will Transform America" %}}." *The Atlantic Magazine,* March 2010.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 4